l1siki-dev/okinawa_gametheory/docs/en/11_Future/01_Solution.md

 Okinawa can't be Switzerland.
 Because they have unique conditions that Okinawa can't have.
 But copying their industry model, especially strong pharmaceuticals, might work in Okinawa.

+What Okinawa can copy relatively easily.
+- Patent focus industries
+- "The best quality in the world" schools for rich children of Asia.

 Switzerland is strong because it is generating patents.
 Which you don't have to physically ship.
 Okinawa can do the same.